-When they go to a basketball game, they want a seat at mid-court.
-When they attend a play, they want a seat about midway of the auditorium.
+When they go to a basketball game, they want a

 When they go to a boxing or wrestling match, they want a ringside seat.

 When they go to a circus parade, they want to stand in the front line.

 BUT, when they go to church, everyone wants a back seat.